 - Steel toe cap boots

-A way in which you can save yourself a bit of cash is ensuring that you’re on the correct tax code.
+A way in which you can save yourself a bit of cash is by ensuring that you’re on the correct tax code.
 Ensuring you have a tax code that provides you with the standard flat rate allowance for uniform maintenance will save you for the maintenance of clothing that your employer requires you to wear for work.

 Low emission zone (LEZ)